jorge-real/Ball-On-Beam/README.md

 ![PD Control](pd_control.png)

 ## GNAT Runtime and the ADC interface
-Package BB.ADC has runtime requirements that are not met by default in the GNAT runtimes where this project has been tested.
-In particular, BB.ADC uses timing events (TEs) with expiration times as short as 2 ms. In the native GNAT CE 2019 distributions for Linux, Windows and macOS, the default TE granularity is 100 ms. Using these runtimes with no mofication, the effective conversion delay of the ADC would be slightly above 100 ms, which imposes too large control periods.
+Package ```BB.ADC``` has runtime requirements that are not met by default in the GNAT runtimes where this project has been tested.
+In particular, it uses timing events (TEs) with expiration times as short as 2 ms. In the native GNAT CE 2019 distributions for Linux, Windows and macOS, the default TE granularity is 100 ms. Using these runtimes with no mofication, the effective conversion delay of the ADC would be slightly above 100 ms, which imposes too large control periods.

 There is a way around this problem: move the system to a low-gravity solar system object, where the control period can be larger (e.g. 250 ms) and the 100 ms conversion delay would be acceptable.
 However, if you want ADC conversions at the intended speed of 2 ms, you need to modify the GNAT CE runtime.
 In such case, you can follow the steps given below to modify the native Linux or macOS rutimes of GNAT CE 2019.